wvteijlingen/JS-UndoManager/README.md

 Dispatched when an action is undone.

 ####onredo####
-Dispatched when an action is redo.
+Dispatched when an action is redone.

 ####onchange####
-Dispatched when a change is the undo/redo stack occurred.
+Dispatched when a change in the undo/redo stack occurred.